 The lack of sales, and earning zero profit on what sales didcome in, required that the owner "run the business from his savings account".
 You don't need to be an accountant to figure out what happened next.
 There was no hope of ever "getting back" all the money he had paid to Joe Friend to buy the company, let alone having the venture "pay its own way".

-Only the owner's love for the hobby and the trains, and his hope that "business would get better next year", is what made the business last as long as it did.
+Only the owner's love for the Yankee Shop, the Hobby, and the trains (and his hope that "he would sell something tomorrow", or that "business would get better next year"), is what made the business last as long as it did.